cloudberrydb/cloudberrydb/src/backend/gporca/README.md

 cmake -GNinja -D CMAKE_BUILD_TYPE=RelWithDebInfo -H. -Bbuild.release
 ```

-## Explicitly Specifying GP-Xerces For Build
+## Explicitly Specifying Xerces For Build

-### GP-XERCES

-It is recommended to use the `--prefix` option to the Xerces-C configure script
+If you want to build with a custom version of Xerces, is recommended to use the
+`--prefix` option to the Xerces-C configure script to install Xerces in a
-to install GP-Xerces in a location other than the default under `/usr/local/`,
+location other than the default under `/usr/local/`, because you may have other
-because you may have other software that depends on Xerces-C, and the changes
+software that depends on the platform's version of Xerces-C. Installing in a
-introduced in the GP-Xerces patch make it incompatible with the upstream
-version.
-Installing in a non-default prefix allows you to have GP-Xerces
+non-default prefix allows you to have GP-Xerces installed side-by-side with
-installed side-by-side with unpatched Xerces without incompatibilities.
+unpatched Xerces without incompatibilities.

-You can point cmake at your patched GP-Xerces installation using the
+You can point cmake at your custom Xerces installation using the
 `XERCES_INCLUDE_DIR` and `XERCES_LIBRARY` options like so:

-However, to use the current build scripts in GPDB, Xerces with the gp_xerces
+However, to use the current build scripts in GPDB, Xerces will need to be
-patch will need to be placed on the /usr path.
+placed on the /usr path.

 ```
 cmake -GNinja -D XERCES_INCLUDE_DIR=/opt/gp_xerces/include -D XERCES_LIBRARY=/opt/gp_xerces/lib/libxerces-c.so ..